Use of Sarum: English Reformation

-Influence on Anglo-Catholics
+Influence on Anglo-Catholic Anglican liturgy

-The ritual of Sarum Use has influenced even churches that do not use its text, obscuring understanding of the original:
+The Rite of Sarum has influence even among Western Christian churches that do not use its text, obscuring understanding of the original:

 Many of the ornaments and ceremonial practices associated with the Sarum rite—though not the full liturgy itself—were revived in the Anglican Communion in the late 19th and early 20th centuries, as part of the Anglo-Catholic Oxford Movement in the Church of England.
 Some Anglo-Catholics wanted to find a traditional formal liturgy that was characteristically "English" rather than "Roman."
-They took advantage of the 'Ornaments Rubric' of 1559, which directed that English churches were to use "...such Ornaments of the Church, and of the Ministers thereof, at all Times of their Ministration, shall be retained, and be in use, as were in this Church of England, by the Authority of Parliament, in the Second Year of the Reign of Edward VI of England, i.e. January 1548 - January 1549, before the First Prayer Book came into effect in June of the latter year (which authorized the use of traditional vestments and was quite explicit that the priest shall wear an alb, vestment (chasuble) or cope and that the deacons shall be vested in albs and tunicles (dalmatics).
+They took advantage of the 'Ornaments Rubric' of 1559, which directed that English churches were to use "...such Ornaments of the Church, and of the Ministers thereof, at all Times of their Ministration, shall be retained, and be in use, as were in this Church of England, by the Authority of Parliament, in the Second Year of the Reign of Edward VI of England," i.e. January 1548 - January 1549, before the First Prayer Book came into effect in June of the latter year (which authorized the use of traditional vestments and was quite explicit that the priest shall wear an alb, vestment (chasuble) or cope and that the deacons shall be vested in albs and tunicles (dalmatics).
 However, there was a tendency to read back Victorian centralizing tendencies into mediaeval texts, and so a rather rubrical spirit was applied to liturgical discoveries.

-It was asserted, for instance, that Sarum had a well-developed series of colours of vestments for different feasts.
-There may have been tendencies to use a particular colour for a particular feast (red, for instance, was used on Sundays, as in the Ambrosian rite), but most churches were simply too poor to have several sets of vestments, and so used what they had.
-There was considerable variation from diocese to diocese, or even church to church, in the details of the rubrics: the place where the Epistle was sung, for instance, varied enormously; from a lectern at the altar, from a lectern in the quire, to the feature described as the 'pulpitum', a word used ambiguously for the place of reading (a pulpit) or for the rood screen.
-Some scholars thought that the readings were proclaimed from the top of the rood screen, which was most unlikely given the tiny access doors to the rood loft in most churches.
-This would not have permitted dignified access for a vested Gospel procession.

 Chief among the proponents of Sarum customs was the Anglican priest Percy Dearmer, who put these into practice (according to his own interpretation) at his parish of St Mary the Virgin, Primrose Hill, in London.
 He explained them at length in The Parson's Handbook, which ran through several editions.
 This style of worship has been retained in some present-day Anglican churches and monastic institutions, where it is known as "English Use" (Dearmer's term) or "Prayer Book Catholicism".

+Modern influence on Catholic liturgies

+Several prayers from the Use of Sarum were incorporated by the Roman Catholic Church into a liturgy specifically established for former Anglicans converting to Roman Catholicism, now in communion with the Vatican.
+One example being the Collect for Purity, which can be found in Divine Worship: The Missal (the missal in use in the Personal Ordinariates for former Anglicans converted to the Roman Catholic Church).